Mal Reilly: Coaching career

 In 2001 Reilly's book, Reilly: A Life in Rugby League was published.
 His coaching career continued but he had less success as head coach of the Huddersfield Giants, who finished bottom of Super League under his stewardship.
 He left the Leeds Rhinos at the end of the 2003's Super League VIII following a major coaching re-structuring.
-In December 2004, the Hull Kingston Rovers appointed Mal Reilly as director of rugby and first team coach.
+In December 2004, Hull Kingston Rovers appointed Mal Reilly as director of rugby and first team coach.
 However, Reilly left the club midway through the season.

 County Cup Final appearances

-Reilly was the coach in Castleford's 18-22 defeat by Hull Kingston Rovers in the 1985–86 Yorkshire Cup Final during the 1985–86 season at Headingley Rugby Stadium, Leeds on Sunday 27 October 1985, was the coach in the 31-24 victory over Hull F.C. in the 1986–87 Yorkshire Cup Final during the 1986–87 season at Headingley Rugby Stadium, Leeds on Saturday 11 October 1986, and was the coach in the 13-33 defeat by Leeds in the 1988–89 Yorkshire Cup Final during the 1988–89 season at Elland Road, Leeds on Sunday 16 October 1988.
+Reilly was the coach in Castleford's 18–22 defeat by Hull Kingston Rovers in the 1985–86 Yorkshire Cup Final during the 1985–86 season at Headingley Rugby Stadium, Leeds on Sunday 27 October 1985, was the coach in the 31–24 victory over Hull F.C. in the 1986–87 Yorkshire Cup Final during the 1986–87 season at Headingley Rugby Stadium, Leeds on Saturday 11 October 1986, and was the coach in the 13–33 defeat by Leeds in the 1988–89 Yorkshire Cup Final during the 1988–89 season at Elland Road, Leeds on Sunday 16 October 1988.